ss1913/fingerprints_alzheimer/README.md

 # Reproduction of Results for “Fingerprints of Brain Disease: Connectome Identifiability in Alzheimer’s Disease“

-This repository contains the code and data needed to reproduce the figures and analyses presented in the manuscript [add DOI here].
+This repository contains the code and data needed to reproduce the figures and analyses presented in the manuscript [https://doi.org/10.1038/s42003-024-06829-8]

 ## Repository Structure